PeterMosmans/ansible-role-bootstrap/README.md

    version: master
 ```

+Note that when this variable is set, the git package needs to be installed, or
+part of the **bootstrap_packages** list.

 **bootstrap_groups**: A list with user groups that will be added by default.
 The
 defaults can be found in `defaults/main.yml`: